hyosung11/practical-javascript/README.md

 ### V9 Requirements
 - There should be an li element for every todo
 - Each li element should contain .todoText
 - Each li element should show .completed

+### Interlude - Functions inside of functions